Badgerati/Pode/docs/Tutorials/Logging/Types/Custom.md

 ### Log to Multiple

-The following example will also enable a Custom logging Type, but will output all items to the Terminal and to a File:
+The following example will also enable a Custom Log Type, but will output all items to the Terminal and to a File:

 ```powershell
 $methods = @(